How to move from punishment to positive discipline

 But a word of warning - don’t confuse positive discipline with letting your child do whatever he or she wants!
 Children whose parents are overly relaxed or “permissive” often struggle with poor self-control and have difficulty committing to decisions.

 Positive discipline involves parenting in a warm, kind and respectful way with fair, firm boundaries and relevant, reasonable consequences.

 How do I use positive discipline?

 Positive discipline must be given in the context of a warm, positive and loving environment.
 The more positive attention and encouraging comments you give your child, the more they will respond to disapproval.
-Look out for all examples of desirable behaviour and comment approvingly, such as “wow, Daisy, you waited so quietly when I was on the phone, that was so patient of you!”
+Look out for all examples of desirable behaviour and comment approvingly, such as “wow, Jake, you waited so quietly when I was on the phone, that was so patient of you!”

 After making a request, allow time for your little one to respond.
 If you keep nagging them, they will learn to ignore you the first few times you ask for anything.